NirajYagnik/smart-hospital-management-system/README.md

 # smart-hospital-management-system
 An AI-Based Full-fledged Hospital Management System that includes ML-Based Heart Disease Detector as an exciting requirement.
-GUI designed using Java Swings
+GUI designed using Java Swings <br />
-MySQL for Database Management
+MySQL for Database Management <br />
-Weka Java used for Data Preprocessing
+Weka Java used for Data Preprocessing <br />
-JavaML for building a classifier
+JavaML for building a classifier <br />